What time is the Employment Fair?

 present at the Employment Fair.
 Employers will be hiring for

-here for a list of employers attending the fair.
+here for a full list of employers that will be attending.

 What should I do following the Employment Fair?